altumguides/altumguides.github.io/index.md

   - Generally speaking, if you can recognize the main identity in the image then you don't want to mark it.

 # Things to keep in mind<a name="Note"></a>
-  - A scenario that happens often is that the subject has failed the condition before all the images are shown.
+  - A scenario that happens often is that the subject will fail the condition before all the images are shown, so you  need to go through all the images.
 	  - Going through each image carefully allows you to save time on a subject when this scenario happens.
 	  - If you can not determine the main identity of the subject from the first 10~20 pictures, then this scenario might occur as well.
 So you can skim some more pictures until it is obvious that the subject has failed.
   - Always pay attention to the `Percentage` information if you are marking the images.